 With rowboats, if you put effort into turning the oars to dip and pull through the water, the boat’s going to start moving.

 But on days when the wind kicked up waves on the lake, rowing into the wind meant having the boat hit each wave as it crested and smacking into it, spraying my back with water and making for a bumpy and more effortful row.

-One arm was always working harder than the other to try and keep the boat going in the direction I was aiming at, and I’d have to think more about correcting course with each pull of the oars through the water.
+One arm was always working harder than the other to try and keep the boat going in the direction I was aiming at.
+I’d have to think more about correcting course with each pull of the oars through the water.

 Then there were days when the wind was with me, a nice tailwind, pushing the boat in the direction I was headed.

 No-wind days were great because I wasn’t wishing that they were tailwind days.
 I enjoyed just feeling the effort in/outcome out nature of each pull of the oars.
 I’d have missed that enjoyment completely if I’d been sitting in the boat wishing for some wind going the same way as me.

 Sometimes, it’s windy.
 Nothing you can do about it except adjust your rowing strategy or leave the boat in the dock for the day.

-And to be frank, those windy days were the days where I got stronger, learned more, and became better.
+Adjust accordingly for whatever ‘wind’ you’re trying to operate in and you’ll find that you tick the box of successful habit practice more often than not.
 Sometimes you really are better served to just dock the boat for the day and try again tomorrow.
 But sometimes, perhaps even a lot of the times, it’s just wind and you can make it through that.